cadjai/mirror-openshift-container-platform-operators/README.md

 The playbooks are been updated to start using the supported oc-mirror binary but anyone who still want to use the old playbooks can checkout the appropriate branches or tags referenced above.

-> **:WARNING: This is a new version of the repo which nows uses the thje oc-mirror tool as the default tool.
+> **:WARNING: This is a new version of the repo which nows uses the the oc-mirror tool as the default tool.
 Please use the other braches if you still need the old approach.**

 There are several solutions to how to mirror content for disconnected/airgapped environments.
 We have used various approaches but oc-mirror is the new supported binary provided and suported by Red Hat.
 We are switching to using that so that we don't have to maintain custom scripts.

-Out of box when the binary is used with a single imageset config file to mirror the various type of content it supports and most importantly for operators, a single ImageContentSourcePolicy (ICSP) is generated for all operators and they all share the same index.
-One of the issues we were faced with was scanning of the bundle and separating out some of the operator that might violate threshholds set by the security teams at various organizations which was causing unnecessary amount of rework since the bundle usually contains everything.
-To work around that problem using our previous approach, we were able to mirror a single operator and customize the index to be dedicated the index to the single operator to make it easy to exclude operators that were not passing the vulnerability threshhold.
-That is one of the key goals of the playbook used here to enable replicating that same approach and make it easy to exclude operators without worrying about how to handle the all encompassing index.
+Out of box when the binary is used with a single imageset config file to mirror the various types of content it supports and most importantly for operators, a single ImageContentSourcePolicy (ICSP) is generated for all operators and they all share the same index.
+One of the issues we were faced with was scanning of the bundle and separating out some of the operators that might violate threshholds set by the security teams at various organizations, which was causing unnecessary amount of rework since the bundle usually contains everything.
+To work around that problem using our previous approach, we were able to mirror a single operator and customize the index to be dedicated to the single operator to make it easy to exclude operators that were not passing the vulnerability threshhold.
+That is one of the key goals of the playbooks used here to enable replicating that same approach and make it easy to exclude operators without worrying about how to handle the all encompassing index.

 The oc-mirror tool allows some customization of the catalog and that is the key feature used here to enable dedicating a custom index to a single operator.
 The gist of the workaround is to use an imageset config per operator if one choses to go that route.
-To make things easy we are using a dictionary variable for the operators to mirror and some automation is used to create the imageset config file for each operator.
+To make things easy we are using a dictionary variable for the operators to mirror and some automation (Ansible) is used to create the imageset config file for each operator.
 More details will be provided below.

-On the other hand if we stick with the main way the binary is used , we can still use the same playbooks to mirror the content as well as push it to the destionation registry.
+On the other hand if we stick with the main way the binary is used , we can still use the same playbooks to mirror the content as well as push it to the destination registry.
-In addition the playbooks will retrieve the appropriate manifests (ICSP, catalogsource and mapping.txt) so that they can be used to deploy the various items to the various clusters.
+In addition, the playbooks will retrieve the appropriate manifests (ICSP, catalogsource and mapping.txt) so that they can be used to deploy the various items to the various clusters.

 The playbooks by default allow running the oc-mirror command against multiple content types.

 However, the workflow we are chosing to implement here is to use the same type of content imageset files (ocp release, operators, adhoc images or helm) during each run to keep it simple and consistent.

-To use this approach make sure you have the oc-mirror binary installed on the content mirror host and also available on the bastion used to push the mirrored content to the destination registries, unless you want to push using the mapping file, which can be done using the previous approach (see older branched for existing push playbooks).
+To use this approach, make sure you have the oc-mirror binary installed on the content mirror host and also available on the bastion used to push the mirrored content to the destination registries, unless you want to push using the mapping file, which can be done using the previous approach (see older branches for existing push playbooks).

-The binary can be downloaded from [the Red Hat oc-mirror client page](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/oc-mirror.tar.gz) and transferred alongside other mirrored content to the various environment it is to used in .
+The binary can be downloaded from [the Red Hat oc-mirror client page](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/oc-mirror.tar.gz) and transferred alongside other mirrored content to the various environments it is to be used in .
-Once the binary is downloaded, installed, configured and made available on your path, navigate to the directory containing the playbooks once you mirror the repo in order to start the process using the following steps.
+Once the binary is downloaded, installed, configured and made available on your path, navigate to the directory containing the playbooks; once you mirror the repo in order to start the process using the following steps.

 ### Mirror operators using the single operator index approach